Public Health Threat

 NutriPacks is a direct food distribution program for elementary school students located in the Central Dauphin School District.
 2010 marked the beginning of the NutriPacks Program in our school district.
 NutriPacks provides weekend food and nutritional information to families who are food insecure when the school's free lunch program is not available to them.

 The NutriPacks Program operates 35 weeks during the school year (October – June).
 Students/ families enrolled in the NutriPacks Program receive 6-10 pounds of food weekly, at no cost.
 The NutriPacks Program is completely run by volunteers and NutriPacks is funded entirely through grants, by foundation and community groups and through fundraisers we hold.
-Approximate cost per child per distribution per week is $3.14.
-This does not include milk which we hope to secure in 2014-15.
+Approximate cost per child per distribution per week is $3.52.

 Counties that the Program Serves